 Your insurance company will assess the vehicle damage, and after comparing the repair cost with the market value, it is declared a write-off.

-Once your insurance decides that the vehicle is written off, they will update you and will offer you a settlement amount.
+Once your insurance company decides that the vehicle is written off, it will update you and offer you a settlement amount.

 Written-off vehicles are categorised based on the damages.
-Damages to a vehicle can be structural and non-structural.
+Damages to a car can be structural and non-structural.

-You will need to submit your V5 logbook to your insurance company, but keep the “sell, transfer for your records.
+You must submit your V5 logbook to your insurance company but keep the “sell, transfer for your records.

 You must inform DVLA that your vehicle is off the road or written off to avoid penalties.

-When we contact DVLA to inform them that our vehicle is written off, we need to tell DVLA if the vehicle owner has changed.
+When we contact DVLA to inform them that our vehicle is written off, we must tell DVLA if the owner has changed.
 About the vehicle owner if changed.

-Here are some of the important points you need to remember:
+Here are some of the essential points you need to remember:

-If you are not happy with the offer for a total loss vehicle, you can negotiate the offer and settle the claim on the agreed amount.
-Sometimes, the insurance company will not make the best offer, so we can contact our legal advisor for further assistance and information.
+If you are unhappy with the offer for a total loss vehicle, you can negotiate the offer and settle the claim on the agreed amount.
+Sometimes, the insurance company does not offer the best offer, so we can contact our legal advisor for further assistance and information.

 You can apply to keep your vehicle registration plate even if it is written off.